 - On TV Tropes there are many examples of Identity Amnesia as it presents in fiction, which is quite different from how it presents in reality.

 - United States of Tara

-- Folie a deux — a mental disorder that two people share and experience at the same time.
+- Folie a deux — a mental disorder (not a mental illness) that two people share and experience at the same time.

 - In fiction, a related trope is called Infectious Insanity.

 - “The Bear Came Over The Mountain” by Alice Munro is told from the perspective of the dementia patient’s husband but we get some insight into her loosening grip on reality.

 The corpus of stories about fantasists leads us to the same, culturally-agreed conclusion: Imagination is fine so long as you: